Plank Pose

 To help with pulling the shoulder blades in and spreading the collarbones, bring your head up after you are in Plank Pose.
 Look straight ahead of you, keeping your neck in line with the rest of your spine.

-Let the movement of your head help slightly pull your sternum forward, which helps tuck in the shoulder blades and adjust your shoulders.
+Let the movement of your head slightly pull your sternum forward, which helps tuck in the shoulder blades and adjust your shoulders.

 Benefits:

-Builds strength in your arms, wrists and lower back.
+Builds strength in your arms, wrists, and lower back.

 Partnering: